‘Big Brother 19’ Spoilers: HoH Paul Calls Jessica’s Bluff – Temptation Competition Players Revealed

 Nominations revealed after Temptation Competition

 Paul speculated that the competition would be somewhat like the Roadkill Competition from BB18 where houseguests competed individually in a timed challenge out in the backyard.
 If you watched Big Brother 18, you’d remember it was in the RV in the yard of the BB house.
-Even if Cody wins the temptation comp, we can likely expect Paul to nominate Jessica to force her to reveal her advantage.
+Even if Cody wins the temptation competition, we can likely expect Paul to nominate Jessica to force her to reveal her advantage.
 Paul weighed the pros and cons and decided forcing her hand is better than remaining in the dark about the power Jessica possesses.

 It’s a wise move on Paul’s part.
-Depending on the length of the temptation comp, nominations could take place today or in the morning.
-Last year, the Big Brother timeline varied somewhat because of roadkill comps.
+Depending on the length of the temptation competition, nominations could take place today or in the morning.
+Last year, the Big Brother timeline varied somewhat because of roadkill competition.

 Check back for the results of the temptation comp and more on the BB19 controversy among fans debating whether or not Raven is exaggerating her health claims, plus Cody and Jessica still reeling from the eviction night blindside that derailed her HoH thanks to Paul secretly controlling the house in these and other new Big Brother 19 spoilers.

 [Featured Image by Cliff Lipson/CBS]